A Guide to Taghazout Morocco (not only for surfers)

 Another big advantage of Taghazout is the proximity to the ocean.
 You can rent a room or apartment right on the shoreline.
 You won’t find this kind of affordable luxury in Agadir or Essaouira.

-A few years ago, a bypass was built around Taghazout, allowing those traveling to Essaouira to bypass this village.
+A few years ago, a bypass was built around Taghazout, allowing those travelling to Essaouira to bypass this village.
 Thus drastically reducing the amount of traffic passing through here.
 Several luxury hotel complexes have since been built (Fairmont Taghazout Bay, Hyatt Regency Taghazout, Sol House Taghazout Bay, etc.), and roads have been renovated.
 A 5 km pedestrian seaside road connecting Taghazout with the nearby village of Tamraght has been completed.

 Of course, you may ask, hasn’t such modernization ruined the city’s authenticity?
 Not yet, and I would still choose Taghazout for my seaside vacation.
 I’ve spent many a relaxing month there.
 You can easily avoid other tourists by walking further to more secluded beaches.
 There are a number of other small villages around, so you will have things to do there.

-For the best sunsets, I often stay in Anchor point, which is 1km away from the Taghazout village:
+For the best sunsets, I often stay in Anchor Point, which is 1km away from the Taghazout village:

 taghazout morocco beach cactus girl ocean